How can I prevent incidents from being created from email with specific types of file attachments?

 Incoming Emails, Mailbox Configuration / Filtering options

-When configuring a mailbox in Oracle Service Cloud, you can list specific types of file attachments that will not be allowed with incoming email.
+When configuring a mailbox in Oracle B2C Service, you can list specific types of file attachments that will not be allowed with incoming email.

 Restricting File Attachments Allowed

 Each mailbox has two distinct fields, Discard MIME Types and Discard File Types.
 These fields allow you to specify types of files that will not be attached to an incident created from mail sent to the mailbox.
 Multiple entries must be in a comma-separated list or with a single value per line.
 To prevent incidents from being created for emails that have a *.exe or *.vbs extension, edit each mailbox and include *.exe, *.vbs in the Discard File Types field.

 For a concise list of MIME types alphabetized by literal extension, refer to: http://www.isi.edu/in-notes/iana/assignments/media-types

 Editing the Discard MIME Types and Discard File Types fields in the mailbox prevents the files from being attached to the incoming incident, but the incident is still created from the email -- minus the attachment.
 If you want to prevent the incident from being created as well, you can configure a rule to not create the incident based on contents of the subject or body of the email:

 If Incident.Customer thread matches regular expression discarded